Top 7 Most Polluting Industries in 2023

 Fashion Industry Pollution Key Stats

-The fashion industry emits about the same amount of greenhouse gases per year as the entire economies of France, Germany, and the United Kingdom combined, according to consultancy firm McKinsey & Company.
+The fashion industry emits about the same amount of GHG per year as the entire economies of France, Germany and the UK combined, according to consultancy firm, McKinsey & Company.

 How can clothes be so environmentally destructive?
-It boils down to five key reasons:
+Well, it boils down to five reasons:

-1. Cheap materials – Fast fashion uses cheap materials and toxic dyes to create its clothes, making it one of the largest polluters of clean water.
-Polyester is also one of the most popular fabrics in this industry, which is created with fossil fuels and can shed microplastics into the water system when washed
+1. Cheap materials: Fast fashion often uses cheaper materials and toxic dyes to create clothes, making it one of the largest polluters of clean water.
+Polyester is also one of the most popular fabrics in this industry, which is created with fossil fuels and can shed microplastics into the water system when washed.

-2. Manufacturing locations – To keep manufacturing costs down, fast fashion brands tend to make their clothes in factories located in Asian countries, which often run on coal and gas
+2. Manufacturing locals: To keep manufacturing costs down, fast fashion brands tend to make their clothes in factories countries which often run on coal and gas – increasing emissions.

-3. Water consumption – It's estimated that the Fashion industry uses 93 billion cubic metres of water per year.
-Even natural fabrics can be a problem in the fast fashion industry.
+3. Water consumption: It’s estimated that the fashion industry uses 93 billion cubic metres of water per year.
+Even natural fabrics can be an issue in the fast fashion industry.
 For example, to create a single cotton shirt, you’d need roughly 3,000 litres of water.
-Using this much water can increase the risk of drought, causing extreme stress on local communities
+Using this much water can increase the risk of drought, causing extreme stress on local communities.

-4. Transportation – Many fast fashion brands operate online, which means we have to take the delivery into account as well.
-For example, the combined annual emissions of postal services in the US, such as FedEx, UPS, and the U.S. Postal Service are roughly equivalent to the annual greenhouse gas emissions of 7 million cars.
-Some estimates show that shipping accounts for 2.5% of the world's total CO2e, which is estimated to rise to as high as 17% by 2050!
+4. Transportation: Many fast fashion brands operate online, which means we have to take the delivery into account as well.
+For example, the combined annual emissions of postal services in the US, such as FedEx, UPS and the U.S Postal Service are roughly the equivalent to the annual GHG emissions of 7 million cars.
+Some estimates show that shipping accounts for 2.5% of the world’s total CO2e, which is estimated to rise as high as 17% by 2050.

 What can we do to help?